frel-rs/frel/doc/30_runtime/stores.md

 ### Derived store subscription

 Derived stores subscribe to other stores.
-This subscription is performed by the linker at the time fragments instances are built by executing the IR.
+The linker performs this subscription when fragments are linked.

 When a derived store is removed, the runtime automatically removes all subscriptions to other stores.